-Drumstick oil is another name for moringa oil, as the plant from which this oil is derived, Moringa oleifera, is often called the drumstick tree.
+Drumstick oil is another name for moringa oil, as the plant from which this oil is derived, Moringa oleifera, is often called the drumstick tree, as mentioned earlier.
 There are many different cultivars of the moringa tree, which produce oils of slightly different chemical composition and flavor, but generally, these oils are quite similar.
 Known at least since the times of the Greeks and Romans, this tree is known around the world as a drumstick tree, hence drumstick oil.
 The terms are interchangeable to most herbalists and natural health practitioners.

 Moringa Oil Side Effects

-Side effects from using moringa oil are limited, but may include skin irritation, cardiovascular trouble and stomach problems.
+Side effects from using moringa oil are limited but may include skin irritation, cardiovascular trouble, and stomach problems.
 Pregnant women should also avoid use, or speak explicitly with their doctor before using this potent oil.